GiovaniPM/DMNTests/PlantUML/Course Gant.md

 ## Tasks

 - **task**
+Defines the graph tasks.
     - **dinamic**<br>
+    These tasks will be sequenced autocmatly using the project starts and the task flow.
     >[*taskname*] **lasts** *day(s)* **days**
     ```plantuml
     ex.:
         [PlantUML1] lasts 13 days
     ```
     - **fixed**<br>
+    These tasks have a fixed beginning and end.
     >[*taskname*] **starts** *date*<br>
     >[*taskname*] **ends** *date*
     ```plantuml